ipeirotis/urlannotator/docs/odesk_integration.rst

 - oDesk allows to query their user only by cipher text, not via uuid.
 As such, we need to retrieve it from worker application approval, if provided (see 2.2)
-- oDesk doesn't allow to perform anonymous queries to their API to fetch users' profile info (called Provider Info)
-- The application needs to have it's own oDesk account to query API for user profiles

 2. oDesk contract management
 ============================